Aggregated Individual Reporting for Post-Deployment Evaluation: Introduction

 In this case, the unstructured feedback of individual users was essential.
 OpenAI was unable to identify ahead of time that this “personality” update was problematic---in part because it is hard to anticipate the richness of usage patterns, and therefore failure modes.
 Users thought the problems were egregious enough that it motivated them to share online; enough users tweeted about the \textit{same} problem that OpenAI noticed.
 This ChatGPT personality problem was serious, widespread, and was therefore caught even in the absence of a formal system to collect feedback.
 But what other, subtler, non-Twitter-viral patterns might be happening---and how might we find out?

-In this work, we formalize \textit{aggregated individual reporting} (AIR) as a general framework for understanding the real-world impact of an AI system in a structured, intentional, and thorough manner.\footnote{Throughout this paper, we will often use ``AIR'' as a stand-in for ``aggregated individual reporting mechanism'' for concision and clarity, and to distinguish the full mechanism from its components (aggregation and individual reporting).} At a high level, an AIR allows those who interact with a specific AI system to submit feedback (reports) when they believe they have experienced harm due to the system.
+In this work, we formalize \textit{aggregated individual reporting} (AIR) as a general framework for understanding the real-world impact of an AI system in a structured, intentional, and thorough manner.
+At a high level, an AIR allows those who interact with a specific AI system to provide feedback (reports) when they believe they have experienced harm due to the system.
 The mechanism aggregates these reports over time, with the goal of building collective knowledge about the contours of system behavior.
-Intuitively, one person having one bad experience does not by itself necessarily imply a system-level problem.
+One person having one bad experience does not by itself necessarily imply a system-level problem.
 On the other hand, if many reports of similar experiences begin to accumulate, then perhaps there may be an important underlying issue that requires action.

-Our framework relies on two crucial beliefs: first, that those interacting with the system have unique and valuable perspectives on its failure modes, and second, that they ought to be able to express those perspectives in a nontrivial way. \textbf{This position paper argues that post-deployment evaluation must account for individual experiences---and that \textit{aggregated individual reporting mechanisms}, as we define in this work, are a practical pathway to doing so.}
+Our framework relies on two crucial beliefs: first, that those interacting with AI systems have unique and valuable perspectives on its failure modes, and second, that they ought to be able to express those perspectives in a nontrivial way. \textbf{This position paper argues that post-deployment evaluation of AI systems must account for individual experiences---and that \textit{aggregated individual reporting mechanisms}, as we define in this work, are a practical pathway to doing so.}